 I've discovered so many different slime recipes and can't wait to try more.
 To start, I chose to learn how to make slime with glue, shaving cream, saline solution and an optional use of borax.

 I’m finding that you can play around with these recipes a little bit as you learn more about them.
 I have a lot of things I would like to try and to learn in the future!
-This is my first venture, so I'm :-).
+This is my first venture, so I’ll keep you posted on my experiments!

 You don't need many ingredients or materials to make this fun fluffy slime recipe!
 Gather the following slime ingredients, and keep in mind they are not suitable for young ages: